joseph-schiro/Starfield-QOL/README.md

 - Precompiled modpack compatible with Starfield - Xbox Gamepass Version
 - List of all mods in modpack, with direct links.
 - Detailed instructions on how to install the modpack
-- Automatic install.bat file - EasyInstall
+- Automatic EasyBackup, EasyInstall, and EasyRemoval batch files.

 ## Enable Modding in Starfield (Xbox Gamepass Version)